 This teaching resource incorporates a selection of the qualitative material collected during the course of the Peter Townsend’s 1950s Last Refuge study, which was a major investigation of long-stay institutional care for old people in Britain.

-Pioneers offers an insight into the backgrounds of researchers, motivations for undertaking particular pieces of research and some interesting observations about studying sociology in the 1960s, 1970s and 1980s.
-A series of interviews were carried out with the pioneering researchers themselves and excerpts are available through Pioneers.
+Pioneers of Social Research offers an insight into the backgrounds of researchers, motivations for undertaking particular pieces of research and some interesting observations about studying sociology in the 1960s, 1970s and 1980s.
+A series of interviews were carried out with the pioneering researchers themselves and excerpts are available through Pioneers of Social Research.
 This resource contains a series of teaching worksheets which highlight selected extracts and ask questions relating to a theme.

 This resource provides brief summaries of some of the different ways in which researchers use interviewing methods to collect collect qualitative data.
 Each summary is accompanied by an illustrative data sample from the extensive collections held by the UK Data Service.